Home Medicinal Chemistry Vitamins Choline

 It is an essential precursor for the synthesis of the neurotransmitter acetylcholine.
 Acetylcholine is an important neurotransmitter needed for the synthesis of the two most abundant phospholipids (phosphatidylcholine and sphingomyelin) in the brain.

-Some studies suggest that low levels of acetylcholine may cause cognitive decline and memory loss including Alzheimer’s disease and senile dementia.
+Some studies also suggest that low levels of acetylcholine may cause cognitive decline and memory loss, including Alzheimer’s disease and senile dementia.

 Brain Development During Pregnancy